 If you invest in our common stock, your ownership interest will be diluted to the extent that the initial public offering price per share of our common stock exceeds the as adjusted tangible book value per share of our common stock immediately following this offering.
 Tangible book value per share is equal to our tangible common equity divided by the number of shares of common stock outstanding as of such date.
 Tangible common equity equals our total stockholders' equity less goodwill and core deposit intangibles.
 Tangible common equity and tangible book value per share are non-GAAP financial measures.
-The most directly comparable GAAP financial measure to tangible book value per share.
+The most directly comparable GAAP financial measure to tangible common equity is total stockholders' equity, and the most directly comparable GAAP financial measures to tangible book value per share.
 See our reconciliation of these non-GAAP financial measures to their most directly comparable GAAP financial measures under the caption "Non-GAAP Financial Measures."

 Our tangible common equity at March 31, 2021 was \$126.0 million, or a tangible book value per share of \$16.34, based on the number of shares outstanding as of such date.
-After giving effect to the net proceeds from the sale by us of shares of our common stock in this offering (assuming the underwriters do not exercise their option to purchase additional shares) at an assumed initial public offering price of \$ per share (the midpoint of the price range on the cover of this prospectus), and after deducting estimated underwriting discounts, commissions and offering expenses, our as adjusted tangible common equity as of March 31, 2021 would have been approximately \$ million, or a tangible book value per share of \$ in the tangible book value per share to existing stockholders and an immediate dilution of \$ in the tangible book value per share to investors purchasing shares in this offering, or approximately % of the assumed initial public offering price of per share.
+After giving effect to the net proceeds from the sale by us of shares of our common stock in this offering (assuming the underwriters do not exercise their option to purchase additional shares) at an assumed initial public offering price of \$20.00 per share (the midpoint of the price range on the cover of this prospectus), and after deducting estimated underwriting discounts, commissions and offering expenses, our as adjusted tangible common equity as of March 31, 2021 would have been approximately \$142.8 million, or a tangible book value per share of \$16.39.
+Therefore, this offering will result in an immediate increase of \$0.05 in the tangible book value per share to existing stockholders and an immediate dilution of \$3.61 in the tangible book value per share to investors purchasing shares in this offering, or approximately 18.1% of the assumed initial public offering price of \$20.00 per share (the midpoint of the price range on the cover of this prospectus).
 Sales of shares by the selling stockholders will have no effect on our book value per share or our tangible book value per share.